-The Himba are livestock farmers who breed cattle and goats in the arid and mountainous Namib Desert.
+The Himba are livestock farmers who breed cattle and goats in the arid Namib Desert.
 Women of Namibia’s famous Himba Tribe paint themselves twice a day with red clay, take elaborate daily “smoke” baths, and never bathe with water.

 The San are small, slender people seldom over 5 ft. tall.
 They have keen eyesight and skills in tracking, hunting, music, and art.
-Jamie Uys film “The Gods Must Be Crazy” provides an interesting commentary on the San.
+The Jamie Uys film “The Gods Must Be Crazy” provides an interesting commentary on the San.
 Their clicking language is fascinating.